mridubhatnagar/blogs-backup/ckzzycwhi01l525nv44js8y71.md

 I used to ask him Is there a day when you don't feel like going to work?
 He had no answer.

+I was going through his things.
+Found my brother's passport size photograph in his wallet.
+Caught hold of his work diary.
+Surprisingly found my photograph there.
+We never knew about it.
+He never told us.
+He loved, he cared.
+This was his way.

+Is there petrol in your vehicle?
+Do you have helmet?
+I know you are dependent on UPI and you can pay for yourself.
+But, keep cash.
+You don't understand emergencies.
+That app might stop working.

 I have questions to ask you, things to discuss with you.
 Many life-changing decisions to make.
 Where are you?

 Over all these years I could never muster the courage to say it to you.
 I could never express it either.
 But, the truth is "I miss you", "I love you".
 Life taught me the hardest way what it feels like to miss someone.